Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: Conclusions and Future Works

 \section{Conclusions and Future Works}

 This paper proposes a class of fully first-order method F${}^2$SA-$p$ that achieves the $\tilde \gO(p \epsilon^{-4-2/p})$ SFO complexity for $p$th-order smooth bilevel problems.
 Our result generalized the best-known $\tilde \gO(\eps^{-6})$ result \citep{kwon2024complexity,chen2023near} from $p=1$ to any $p \in \sN_+$.
 We also complement our result with an $\Omega(\epsilon^{-4})$ lower bound to show that our method is near-optimal when $p = \Omega(\log \epsilon^{-1} / \log \log \epsilon^{-1})$.
-Nevertheless, a gap still exists when $p$ is small, and we still do not know how to fill it even for the basic setting $p=1$.
-Another possible direction is to extend our theory to structured nonconvex-nonconvex bilevel problems studied by many recent works \citep{kwon2024penalty,chen2024finding,chen2025set,jiang2025beyond,xiao2023alternating,xiao2025unlocking}.
+Nevertheless, a gap still exists when $p$ is small, and how to fill it even for the basic setting $p=1$ is an open problem.
+Another open problem is whether our theory can be extended our theory to structured nonconvex-nonconvex bilevel problems studied by many recent works \citep{kwon2024penalty,chen2024finding,chen2025set,jiang2025beyond,xiao2023alternating,xiao2025unlocking}. {In addition, it will also be interesting to further improve the convergence rate of our methods by combining them with variance-reduction \citep{fang2018spider,cutkosky2019momentum} or momentum techniques \citep{fang2019sharp,cutkosky2020momentum}.}